 Britton joined the Straz Center in 1991 as associate director of development, and after serving in various fundraising capacities, she was named Vice President of Development in 2001.
 Britton oversees all areas of fundraising for both the Straz Center and TBPAC Foundation including annual giving, corporate and foundation relations, endowment and planned giving, public funding and special events.
 Under her leadership, the Straz Center surpassed its $30 million capital campaign goal in October 2004.
 She holds a Bachelor of Arts degree in business and English from Wittenberg University and received her M.B.A. from The University of Tampa.
 She is active with several civic and professional organizations and in 2008 received the Wittenberg University National Alumni Citation Award.

 Vice President of Arts Education

-Suzanne joined the Patel Conservatory as Theater Chair in 2014 and after serving in multiple roles within the Conservatory, she was named Vice President of Education in December, 2015.
+Livesay joined the Patel Conservatory as Theater Chair in 2014 and after serving in multiple roles within the Conservatory, she was named Vice President of Education in December, 2015.
 She holds a BM degree in Musical Theater from Stetson University’s School of Music and earned her MEd from Belhaven University in 2012.
-In addition to teaching and directing, Suzanne has served in K-12 education as Fine Arts Coordinator and Department Chair.
+In addition to teaching and directing, Livesay has served in K-12 education as Fine Arts Coordinator and Department Chair.
 She was voted her school’s Educator of the Year and received the Educational Theater Association scholarship to study at the Guthrie Theater in Minneapolis in 2013.
-Suzanne presents workshops with an emphasis on voice, improvisation and musical theater for students and theater educators throughout the state of Florida.
+Livesay presents workshops with an emphasis on voice, improvisation and musical theater for students and theater educators throughout the state of Florida.